appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

 -   Both `call()` and `apply()` allow a function/method belonging to one object to be assigned and called for a different object because they provide a new value of 'this' to the function/method.

--   `apply()`: Argument being passed must be a single [array] or array-like object (meaning it has a length property and interger index that starts at 0 but does not share all the array methods.
+-   `apply()`: Argument being passed must be a single [array] or array-like object (meaning it has a length property and integer index that starts at 0 but does not share all the array methods.

     -   It also allows an array-literal or an Array object to be passed as an argument.